Guide · Bali · Experiences

 Low risk: basic food typically offered at summit

 The active volcano trek is one of Bali's most popular experiences.
 The 2-hour hike begins at 2am to reach the summit for sunrise.
 Most tour packages include a basic breakfast at the summit (typically boiled eggs and toast cooked on the volcanic steam).
-This can be declined and operators generally expect it — communicate your allergy at booking and confirm you will bring your own food for the summit.
+This can be declined and operators generally expect it, communicate your allergy at booking and confirm you will bring your own food for the summit.

 Bali cooking classes: the best food-contact cultural experience

-If you want a food experience in Bali that is genuinely cultural and manageable for allergy travelers, a Balinese cooking class is the answer.
+If you want a food experience in Bali that is both cultural and manageable for allergy travelers, a Balinese cooking class is the answer.
 Most classes start with a market tour to source ingredients, then move to a working kitchen where you prepare 5 to 8 dishes.

 The key ingredient to address upfront: Base gede is the foundational Balinese spice paste used in most traditional dishes.
 It typically contains terasi (shrimp paste).
 If you have a shellfish allergy, ask the operator before booking whether they can prepare an alternative spice base without terasi.
 Most established cooking schools in Ubud and Seminyak can do this with advance notice.